 One of the best things about software as a service businesses (and a reason why they trade at such high multiples) is that customers tend to spend more with the company over time.

-Key Takeaways from New Relic's Q1 Results
+Key Takeaways from New Relic's Q4 Results

-With market capitalisation of $4.44 billion New Relic is among smaller companies, but its more than $817.1 million in cash and positive free cash flow over the last twelve months put it in a very strong position to invest in growth.
+With a market capitalization of $3.14 billion New Relic is among smaller companies, but its more than $268.6 million in cash and the fact it is operating close to free cash flow break-even put it in a robust financial position to invest in growth.